The Ultimate Pumpkin Cheesecake Bars

 Chill:

-• After one hour, remove from oven and place on a cooling rack for about 2 hours, until the cheesecake is cool enough to be transferred to the refrigerator.
+• After one hour, remove from the oven and place on a cooling rack for about 2 hours, until the cheesecake is cool enough to be transferred to the refrigerator.

 • Transfer to the refrigerator and chill for 6-24 hours.